Battle of Ulundi: Invasion

-Wolseley, straining to assert command over Chelmsford, tried to join 1st Division, lagging along the coast behind the main advance.
-A final message was sent to Chelmsford explaining that he would be joining 1st Division, and that their location was where Chelmsford should retreat if he was compelled.
+Wolseley, straining to assert command over Chelmsford, tried to join the 1st Division, lagging along the coast behind the main advance.
+A final message was sent to Chelmsford explaining that he would be joining the 1st Division and that their location was where Chelmsford should retreat if he was compelled.
 High seas prevented Wolseley landing at Port Durnford and he had to take the road.
-At the very time Wolseley was riding north from Durban, Chelmsford was preparing to engage the enemy.
+As Wolseley rode north from Durban, Chelmsford was preparing for battle.
 Wolseley's efforts to reach the front had been in vain.